Sylar257/GCP-Recommendation-systems-with-TensorFlow/README.md

 The embeddings can be learned from data.

-Instead of defining the factors that we will assign values along our coordinate system, we will use the user item interaction data to **learn the latent factors** that best factorize the user item interaction matrix into a user factor embedding and item factor embedding.
+Instead of defining the factors that we will assign values along our coordinate system, we will use the user item interaction data to **learn the latent factors** that best factorize the user item interaction matrix into a user **factor embedding** and **item factor embedding**.

 ![collaborative_filtering](images/collaborative_filtering.png)